 Edmondson Park has strong historical military links dating back to World War II.
 The suburb was named after John Edmondson, a local boy, who won the Victoria Cross medal for bravery in World War II.
 Sadly, the medal was awarded posthumously after he was killed in action.
 The suburb was also home to the former Ingleburn Army camp site, the first purpose-built camp used to train Australian infantry in World War II.

-In honour of the suburbs strong Defence links, the project has been given the name ‘Victoria Rise’ as a small acknowledgment of the events that unfolded more than 50 years ago.
+In honour of the suburbs strong Defence links, the project has been given the name ‘Victoria Rise’ as a small acknowledgement of the events that unfolded more than 50 years ago.

 ‘Edmondson Park is rich in Defence history and the Victoria Rise development will play an important role in the creation of a distinctive, vibrant community while keeping its Defence ties,’ Ms Mason said.